-- The other person is also nervous.
+- The other person is nervous too.

-So don’t get stuck thinking about that one wrong thing you’ve said five minutes ago because even if other person did notice it, they probably didn’t think anything of it.
+So don’t get stuck thinking about that one wrong thing you’ve said five minutes ago because even if the other person did notice it, they probably didn’t think anything of it.

 Practice being realistic by doing the following: